NguyenAndrew/mof-java/README.md

         // Then (Asserting what you want to be true, is actually true) assertEquals(expected, actual);

-        // Verify (Asserting the Data Processors are called in the way you want) mof.verify(ALL);
+        // Verify (Asserting the processors are called in the way you want) mof.verify(ALL);
     }
 ```